ubiquity/ubiquibot/README.md

 - `LOGDNA_INGESTION_KEY`: Get it from [Memzo](https://app.mezmo.com/) by creating an account, adding an organization, and copying the ingestion key on the next screen.
 - `FOLLOWUP_TIME`: (optional) Set a custom follow-up time (default: 4 days).
 - `DISQUALIFY_TIME`: (optional) Set a custom disqualify time (default: 7 days).
+- `OPENAI_API_HOST`: (optional) Set OpenAI host url (default: https://api.openai.com).
+- `OPENAI_API_KEY`: Set OpenAI key.
+- `CHATGPT_SYSTEM_PROMPT_FOR_IMPORTANT_WORDS`: (optional) Set a custom system prompt for finding important words (default: "I need your help to find duplicate issues on my GitHub repository.
+For context, the entire strategy is the following:\n\n1.
+A new issue is posted\n2.
+We ask you to extract a word list of the most \"important\" (i.e. unique adjectives?) words.\n3.
+We search the repository for all issues with the important words.\n4.
+We go from highest issue number (most recent) and read the issue description.\n5.
+If >80% confidence that it's a redundant issue, stop the search and link back to it with a warning saying that it's likely to be a duplicate.\nRight now, we are on step 2.\nPlease separate the words by # so I can parse them easily.
+Please answer simply as I only need the important words.").
+- `CHATGPT_USER_PROMPT_FOR_IMPORTANT_WORDS`: (optional) Set a custom user prompt for finding important words (default: "I need your help to find duplicate issues on my GitHub repository.
+For context, the entire strategy is the following:\n\n1.
+A new issue is posted\n2.
+We ask you to extract a word list of the most \"important\" (i.e. unique adjectives?) words.\n3.
+We search the repository for all issues with the important words.\n4.
+We go from highest issue number (most recent) and read the issue description.\n5.
+If >80% confidence that it's a redundant issue, stop the search and link back to it with a warning saying that it's likely to be a duplicate.\nRight now, we are on step 2.\nPlease separate the words by # so I can parse them easily.
+Please answer simply as I only need the important words.").
+- `CHATGPT_SYSTEM_PROMPT_FOR_MEASURE_SIMILARITY`: (optional) Set a custom system prompt for measuring similarity (default: "You are a 'similarity measurer'.
+You need to measure possibility of 2 given contexts will be the same.
+You don't have to give unnecessary things and only have to give the percent in number. (e.g. 30%)").
+- `CHATGPT_USER_PROMPT_FOR_MEASURE_SIMILARITY`: (optional) Set a custom user prompt for measuring similarity (default: "I have two github issues.\n%first%\nand\n%second%\nPlease give me the possibility of the 2 issues are the same content.\n Give me in number format and add % after the number.\nDo not tell other things since I only need the number.").
+- `SIMILARITY_THRESHOLD`: (optional) Set similarity threshold (default: 80).
+- `MEASURE_SIMILARITY_AI_TEMPERATURE`: (optional) Set ChatGPT temperature for measuring similarity (default: 0).
+- `IMPORTANT_WORDS_AI_TEMPERATURE`: (optional) Set ChatGPT temperature for finding important words (default: 0).

 `APP_ID` and `PRIVATE_KEY` are [here](https://t.me/c/1588400061/1627) for internal developers to use.
 If you are an external developer, `APP_ID`and `PRIVATE_KEY` are automatically generated when you install the app on your repository.